szullc/szullc.github.io/README.md

 # szullc.github.io
-This is an home page for szullc.
+This is a home page for szullc.